Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Luis Montes about 3 years ago
+Luis Montes almost 4 years ago

 I work with families in district 2 and I am a service provider.
 We do not need more dispensaries, we need things that will help people with their mental health and homelessness and more academic support and the list goes on.
 There are enough dispensaries in sacramento, we don’t want it here.